HSZemi/mahlowat/README.md

 **Attention:** Again, you are responsible for breaking stuff, as Vote-O-Mat does not verify your groups.
 Malicious characters like `;` will not be filtered, indistinct group prefixes will render the groups useless.

-For each Vote-O-Mat instance:
+Repeat for each Vote-O-Mat instance:

 - Open `generator.html` to assign the instance to a group.
 - Advance to the statistics settings.
 - Select the desired group.
-If you assign no group to an instance, it uses an empty string as prefix.
+If you assign no group to an instance, it uses an empty string as prefix and is listed as "Sonstige" in the dashboard.
 - You can also assign multiple Vote-O-Mat instances to the same group.

 **Attention:** The group assignment saves the group's name and the group's prefix directly in the configuration of the Vote-O-Mat instance.
 If you change the group prefix in `config/setup.json`, this change will not have an effect on already configured instances, but every future configuration of a Vote-O-Mat instance.